ErpNetDocs/tech/modules/crm/clientcenter/index.md

 ## Multi-customer login

-The Client Center offers **multi-customer support**, which allows users to have easy access to specific data for more than one customer at the same time.
+The Client Center offers **multi-customer support**, which allows users to have easy access to specific data for more than one customer.

 The relationship between users and customers is derived from the @@name **[External Access table](https://docs.erp.net/tech/modules/crm/sales/customers/external-access.html)**, which is used as a point of reference for establishing the type of access a user has to a particular customer.